Encopresis: Symptoms, Causes, Types and Treatment

-Thus, to be able to speak of encopresis itself, the child must be four years or older (or an equivalent level of development).
+Thus, to be able to diagnose encopresis itself, the child must be four years or older (or an equivalent level of development).
 This criterion is also established in the ICD-10 (International Classification of Diseases).

 It isn’t due to a substance or disease

-The ultimate criterion for encopresis is this: the disorder is not due exclusively to the direct physiological effects of a substance or disease.
+The ultimate criterion for encopresis is this: the disorder isn’t due exclusively to the direct physiological effects of a substance or disease.